ReadOnce Transformers: Reusable Representations of Text for Transformers

-With the advent of transformer models, another common approach is adding a special \texttt{[CLS]}~\cite{radford2018improving,devlin-etal-2019-bert} or \texttt{<s>}~\cite{liu2019roberta} token to the context.
+\paragraph{Special Token Representations.} With the advent of transformer models, another common approach is adding a special \texttt{[CLS]}~\cite{radford2018improving,devlin-etal-2019-bert} or \texttt{<s>}~\cite{liu2019roberta} token to the context.
 The output representation of this special token can then be used as inputs to classifiers and other down-stream models.
 Again, a single representation can be lossy, so we generate $M$ representations by inserting multiple special tokens.

-Since there are no parameters to be learned that depend on the length $M$ of the output representation, we can dynamically adjust the number of special tokens based on the input length.
+We can dynamically adjust the number of special tokens based on the input length to produce a variable-length representation.
 To achieve a compression-ratio of $\frac{1}{k}$, we insert $\frac{N}{k}$ special tokens and use their representations.

-We consider three different variations of inserting these special tokens into the context: (1) \textbf{Prefix}: Add them at the beginning of the context (2) \textbf{Suffix}: Add them at the end of the context (3) \textbf{Interleave}: Add them after every $k$ tokens.
-While the first two approaches ensure that the context does not have any loss in continuity, the last interleaving-based approach might more directly incentivize the model to capture the local context around each special token.
+We consider two ways\footnote{More complex designs such as special token embeddings, position embeddings, and indicator features are left as future work.} of inserting special tokens into the context: (1) \textbf{Suffix}: Add them at the end of the context\footnote{Prefixing special tokens generally worsened performance.} (2) \textbf{Interleave}: Add them after every $k$ tokens.
+While the first approach preserves context continuity, the latter might more directly incentivize the model to capture local context.